-To the uninitiated, the insane demand for YEEZY sneakers may seem inexplicable, and to some degree, it kind of is.
+To the uninitiated, the insane demand for YEEZY shoes may seem inexplicable, and to some degree, it kind of is.

-But these Kanye West-designed adidas shoes are without a doubt one of the biggest status symbols in the sneaker world.
-In fact, an entire ecosystem has developed around YEEZYs, from Facebook groups and Twitter pages devoted to sharing leaked information, to secondary marketplaces that grow and thrive from the sale of YEEZYs as well as other adidas releases that benefit from the Kanye association, not to mention a flourishing counterfeit market for those that want the look, but aren’t willing to fork over hundreds of dollars.
+But these Kanye West-designed adidas YEEZY shoes are without a doubt some of the biggest status symbols in the sneaker world.
+In fact, an entire ecosystem has developed around the YEEZYs shoes craze, from Facebook groups and Twitter pages devoted to sharing leaked information, to secondary marketplaces that grow and thrive from the sale of YEEZYs as well as other adidas releases that benefit from the Kanye association, not to mention a flourishing counterfeit market for those that want the look, but aren’t willing to fork over hundreds of dollars.

 Kanye West x adidas